MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cmfcribboncategory-class.md

 ### <a name="parameters"></a>Parametreler
  [in] *rengi*
- Şerit kategori yeni rengini belirtir.
+ Şerit kategorisi yeni rengini belirtir.

 ### <a name="remarks"></a>Açıklamalar
  Renk aşağıdaki değerlerden biri olabilir: